apostrophecms/docs/docs/getting-started/README.md

 ::: tip
 If you are starting the site in a production environment or do not want the process to watch for changes, start the site with `node app.js`.
 :::

+## Next steps

+Now that Apostrophe is installed, you're ready to start building.
+Check out the essentials [guide](/guide/) to get started or read more about Apostrophe's inner workings in the [technical overview](/getting-started/technical-overview.md).